japila-books/spark-structured-streaming-internals/docs/demo/streaming-aggregation.md

 ## Reset numShufflePartitions

-This step makes debugging easier since the state is only for one partition (and so it should make monitoring easier).
+This step makes debugging easier since there is a state (store) for just one partition.

 ```scala
 val numShufflePartitions = 1